-The Mozambique Country Programme
+The Country Programme aims to:

 The Government of Mozambique will implement the programme through the Ministry of State Administration (MAE).